 Ever since the introduction of Demat accounts and electronic share trading in India, the possession of physical share certificates has been declining steadily.
 In fact, the Securities and Exchange Board of India (SEBI) has mandated that companies issue shares only in the dematerialized form and not as physical share certificates.
 You’re now probably wondering ‘what is dematerialization?’, aren’t you?
 This is an important concept to know about, especially if you want to trade in the lucrative stock market today effectively.
 As all functions of trading and holding securities go online with proficient portals and apps, you should be savvy about concepts, so you know how to use the trading and investment world to your full advantage.
 All investors trade and invest with the aim of profit-making, so it is best to keep yourself aware of all elements concerning trading and investing in equity.
 Keep reading to know everything about the concept of share dematerialization.

 The process by which the physical share certificates of a company are converted to an electronic form is what is commonly known as the dematerialization of shares.
-These dematerialized shares are then held in a demat account that you open with a depository.
+These dematerialized shares are then held in an online demat account that you open with a depository.
 In the current context of stock trading, share dematerialization is mandatory in order to be able to sell or transfer your shares to another account.

 Now that you know the answer to the question ‘what is dematerialization?,’ let's take a quick look at some of the benefits of share dematerialization.

 1. Enhanced safety: Since dematerialization entails conversion of physical shares into electronic ones, you don’t have to worry about damage, mutilation, loss, or theft of your share certificates.
 You get to safely store all your shares in one single Demat account that can be accessed from almost anywhere in the world.